Zaffer/fast-stack/readme.md

 ### VSCode Settings

 ## Poetry
-Needed in your local environment (not container only) for Python IDE can support
+Needed in your local environment (not container only) so Python IDE can support

 ### Docker Compose